Eccentricity evolution of spinning binaries and its dependence on the equation of state of the components: Equations of eccentric orbits

 In the quasi-Keplerian formalism, PN expansions of elliptical orbit quantities are performed most naturally in terms of the radial orbit angular frequency $\omega_r \equiv n$.
 This frequency is the mean motion or periastron-to-periastron angular frequency.
 However, the limitation of this frequency is that correspondence with the circular orbit limit is not straightforward.
 Unlike the eccentric case, the circular orbit quantities are more naturally expanded in terms of the azimuthal or $\phi-$angular frequency $\omega_{\phi} \equiv \xi_{\phi}/M$.
-For this purpose we use the variable $x$, defined as $\xi_{\phi} = x^{3/2}$ \cite{Moore:2016qxz}.
-The relationship between these two frequencies is as follows,
+Hence, $\xi_{\phi}$ is usually used for parametrizing eccentric binaries.
+However, following Ref. \cite{Klein:2018ybm} we use the variable $y$ defined earlier, which also serve a similar purpose.